forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 rules are properly configured and prevents the introduction of other network paths that bypass the normal load balancer to instance flow.

-For examples of how to define scanner rules for IAP, see the [`iap_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/iap_rules.yaml) rule file.
+For examples of how to define scanner rules for Cloud IAP, see the [`iap_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/iap_rules.yaml) rule file.